ChristofSchwarz/qs_on_Kubernetes/jwttokens/readme.md

 # Impersonating into QSEoK using JWT

 ### Installing
 Download this folder (node.js, package.json, priv_, pub_key.txt, pub_key.txt).
 You need npm and node (NodeJs).
-To install the dependencies, run from the same folder
+To install the dependencies, run from the same folder ...
 ```
 npm install
+node app.js
 ```

 ### Using it